daniel-enqz/ruby-corners-100/README.md

 ### About exit handlers

 This fact is useful to us.
-Let’s say we wanted to log all fatal exception- induced crashes.
-Let’s say, further, that our code is running in a context

-where it is difficult or impossible to wrap the entire program in a begin . . . rescue . . . end block.
+Let’s say we wanted to log all fatal exception-induced crashes.
+Let’s say, further, that our code is running in a context where it is difficult or impossible to wrap the entire program in a begin... rescue... end block.
 (E.g. a web application server running on hosted server that we don’t control).
 We can still “catch” Exceptions before the program exits using hooks.
 Here’s a simple crash logger implemented with at_exit:

 ```ruby